LoyolaChicagoCS/gradhandbook/source/regulations.rst

 semester in LOCUS.
 Of course you will not really graduate until after Winter Quarter courses end in February.

-**Graduation Ceremonies only in May**:  If you have only one course left for summer, you can ask to participate in the *previous*\ May graduation.
+**Graduation Ceremonies only in May**:  If you have only *one* course left for summer, you can ask to participate in the *previous* May graduation.
+This one course can be 390/398 for more than 3 credits.
 To do you must apply by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.
-If you graduate in the Summer or Fall, you can choose to return to participate in the *following*\ May graduation ceremony (unless you already participated in the previous May graduation, as discussed above).
+If you graduate in the Summer or Fall, you can choose to return to participate in the *following* May graduation ceremony (unless you already participated in the previous May graduation, as discussed above).